 Ask the tenant for references such as their employer, personal references, or previous landlords.
 When speaking with these references, ask specific questions about the tenant’s character, reliability, and responsibility.
 You may also want to ask if the reference would rent to the tenant again.

 Conduct a background check to look for any criminal convictions.
-Check for any violent crimes or drug offenses that could potentially put your property or other tenants at risk.
-You may also want to consider any history of evictions, as this could be a red flag for future behavior.
+Check for any violent crimes or drug offences that could potentially put your property or other tenants at risk.
+You may also want to consider any history of evictions, as this could be a red flag for future behaviour.

 If you allow pets in your rental property, consider the type, breed, and number of pets that the tenant has.
 Ask for a pet deposit or additional rent to cover any potential damage caused by pets.
 Also, make sure that the tenant is aware of any pet-related rules or restrictions, such as leash laws or limits on the number of pets allowed.